logo

 At the time, Hart was considered as one of the best goalkeepers in the Premier League, but it’s safe to say it’s been a turbulent time since the former England international was discarded by Pep Guardiola.

 After two loan spells, he went off to Burnley but failed to become first-choice.
-The 33-year-old is now back-up for Hugo Lloris at Jose Mourinho’s Tottenham.
+The 35-year-old subsequently spent a spell as back-up to Hugo Lloris at Jose Mourinho’s Tottenham but has since enjoyed a late-career resurgence as a Scottish title winner with Celtic.

 Richards may have burst onto the scene, but he wasn’t able to maintain the level of performance needed to keep him at the top.